-Google assesses penalties that are caused mostly by violations in two general areas.
+Penalties are the result of breaches in two general areas.
 The most common area is links.
-Links can cause a range of problems, with the most frequent violation being simply too many links, or links that are inorganic, meaning they offer little or no quality or relevance to the host content.
+Links can cause a range of problems, with the most frequent violation being simply too many links or inorganic links, meaning they offer little or no quality or relevance to the host content.

-Another area that invites a Google penalty is content.
+The second area that invites a Google penalty is content.
 A website’s content needs to be relevant, informative and, above all else, original.
 It should contain keywords in the correct percentage of the total word count.
-Anything above that correct percentage invites a Google penalty for padding that content with unnecessary keywords.
+Anything above that exact percentage invites a Google penalty for padding that content with unnecessary keywords.

-There are some other ways to incur a Google penalty that apply more to the technical way a website has been set up and how it presents information to the viewer.
-But the two areas described above account for most of the infractions by users.
-So how does a company ensure its website doesn’t incur a Google penalty that may cause their brand to suffer?
+While there are ways to incur a Google penalty that apply more to the technical way a website has been set up than how it presents information to the viewer; the two areas described above account for most of the infractions by users, so how does a company ensure its website doesn’t incur a Google penalty that may cause their brand to suffer?
 The simplest way is to let a professional SEO company handle the maintenance of your website, so you never have to worry about how to avoid a Google Penalty.
 Of, if the worst has already happened, let them handle the complicated recovery process.

-Primal is an SEO company in Bangkok that has the skills and expertise necessary to help any company avoid being penalised.
+Primal is an experienced Google penalty agency in Bangkok that has the skills and expertise necessary to help any company avoid being penalised.
 By putting your website in our hands, you can be sure of never incurring your first, or indeed second or third, penalty.

-We are fully compliant with Google’s ‘best practices’.
-This means that we fully investigate any requested links before using them on your website, we only post thoroughly original, informative and fresh content and we fully abide by the list of banned website tools such as hidden links and hidden text.
+We are fully compliant with Google’s latest best practices.
+For example, we thoroughly investigate any requested links before using them on your website; we only post wholly original, informative and fresh content on your site; and we fully abide by the list of banned website tools, such as hidden links and hidden text.